Securities information processor: 2020 modern market data infrastructure rules

 In 2020, the SEC adopted a sweeping set of changes to its market data infrastructure rules.
 The new rules required the SIPs to include more detailed trading information and adopted a new model for competing consolidators that removed the exclusive purpose of the SIPs as consolidators of public market data.

 The rule changes were subsequently challenged by Nasdaq, the New York Stock Exchange, and other exchange groups in the courts before finally being upheld by the D.C.
 Circuit Court.
 In September 2023, following the DC circuit's ruling, the SEC issued an order directing the exchange groups to submit a new NMS plan, referred to as the CT Plan.

 Operation

 Each participant that reports trades and quotes to a SIP is called a plan participant.
-Current participants of the CTA Plan and UTP Plan include all U.S. securities exchanges such as Nasdaq, NYSE, NYSE Arca, MIAX Pearl, Members Exchange, and others.
+Current participants of the CTA Plan and UTP Plan include all U.S. securities exchanges such as Nasdaq, NYSE, NYSE Arca, MIAX Pearl, Members Exchange, 24X National Exchange, and others.